Facebook Inc. (FB): Skating on Thin Ice? We Know the Answer

-Facebook Inc. (NASDAQ:FB) went up by 3.16% from its latest closing price compared to the recent 1-year high of $304.67.
-The company’s stock price has collected 0.70% of gains in the last five trading sessions.
-MarketWatch.com reported 8 hours ago that Facebook Inc. Cl A stock outperforms competitors on strong trading day
+Facebook Inc. (NASDAQ:FB) went down by -0.30% from its latest closing price compared to the recent 1-year high of $304.67.
+The company’s stock price has collected 2.70% of gains in the last five trading sessions.
+The Wall Street Journal reported 4 hours ago that Tesla to Enter S&P 500 at Full Weight in December

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.